ImagineBrkr/web-novel-scraper/docs/source/config_options.rst

 The Web Novel Scraping CLI uses the following environment variables for configuration:

-- `SCRAPPER_LOGGING_LEVEL`: Sets the logging level for the application.
+- `SCRAPER_LOGGING_LEVEL`: Sets the logging level for the application.
 By default, no logs are written.
 It accepts the following log levels: (DEBUG, INFO, WARNING, ERROR, CRITICAL).

 .. code-block:: bash

-    export SCRAPPER_LOGGING_LEVEL=INFO
+    export SCRAPER_LOGGING_LEVEL=INFO

-- `SCRAPPER_LOGGING_FILE`: Specifies the file where logs will be written.
+- `SCRAPER_LOGGING_FILE`: Specifies the file where logs will be written.
 By default, logs are written to the terminal.

 .. code-block:: bash

-    export SCRAPPER_LOGGING_FILE=/path/to/logfile.log
+    export SCRAPER_LOGGING_FILE=/path/to/logfile.log

-- `SCRAPPER_BASE_DATA_DIR`: Defines the base directory for storing novel data.
+- `SCRAPER_BASE_DATA_DIR`: Defines the base directory for storing novel data.
 The default is the user data directory.

 .. code-block:: bash

-    export SCRAPPER_BASE_DATA_DIR=/path/to/data/dir
+    export SCRAPER_BASE_DATA_DIR=/path/to/data/dir

-- `SCRAPPER_FLARESOLVER_URL`: URL for the FlareSolverr service.
+- `SCRAPER_FLARESOLVER_URL`: URL for the FlareSolverr service.
 The default is `http://localhost:8191/v1`.

 .. code-block:: bash

-    export SCRAPPER_FLARESOLVER_URL=http://localhost:8191/v1
+    export SCRAPER_FLARESOLVER_URL=http://localhost:8191/v1